Oracle CREATE TABLESPACE

 TABLESPACE tablespace_name;Code language: SQL (Structured Query Language) (sql)

-Note that you must have privilege on the tablespace that you specify in the CREATE TABLE statement.
+Note that you must have privileges on the tablespace that you specify in the CREATE TABLE statement.
+For example:

 First, create a new table called t1 whose tablespace is tbs1: